StevenDavisTechNotes/Javascript-Lessons/Readme.md

 # Javascript Interactive Training

 ## Goal
-Provide some exposure to JavaScript using Visual Studio as a precursor to the Microsoft ASP.net MVC / Angular training.
+Provide some exposure to JavaScript.

 ## Format
 Bring your thinking caps.
-I teaching by mob programming more than lecturing.
-This format is in-between.
-Expect to help me solve programming challenges.
 I will be at the keyboard and layout the material, but you need to find the solutions.

 ## Session Plan
 1. Making a first Web UI, Web API, and Web API Testing